gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 The key idea of image generation is to develop a low-dimensional *latent space* of representations (which naturally is a vector space) where any point can be mapped to a realistic-looking image.
 The module capable of realizing this mapping, taking as input a latent point and outputting an image (a grid of pixels), is called a *generator*
 (in the case of GANs) or a *decoder* (in the case of VAEs).

+GANs and VAEs are two different strategies for learning such talent spaces of image representations, each with its own characteristics.
+VAEs are great for learning latent spaces that are well structured, where specific directions encode a meaningful axis of variation in the data.
+GANs generate images that can potentially be highly realistic, but the latent space they come from may not have as much structure and continuity.